KedarKandel/api-countries/README.md

 Run this app locally:

 1. Install environment required for react(Nodejs).
-You can check if node has installed doing node --version on your computer terminal
+You can check if node has installed typing node --version on your computer terminal(shell)

 2. clone this repo on your local machine.
    - https://github.com/KedarKandel/countries-app-ui.git